pglet/website/blog/2021-04-30-web-app-to-run-powershell-commands-on-a-computer-from-anywhere.md

 The module works on Windows PowerShell on Windows 10 and PowerShell Core 6+ on Windows, Linux and Mac.

-Here is how it looks like:
+Here is how the app looks like:

 <div style={{textAlign: 'center'}}><img src="/img/blog/remote-powershell/remote-powershell-console.png" width="70%" /></div>